pglen/pyvserv/README.md

     PATH=$PATH:~/.local/bin

 This workaround is not needed if one installs a python virtual environment.

     python3 -m venv pip_pyvserv
     cd pip_pyvserv
     source ./bin/avtivate
     pip install pyvserv
     ... continue as needed.

+Running pyvserv as a system daemon from virtual environment needs extra configuration steps.
+Please see the relevant systemctl manuals.

 #### Quick map: